Ahmedabad Tour Packages

 It was part of quite an ambitious project, titled “Cultural Centre of Ahmedabad”, which divided the current complex that Sanskar Kendra stands on, into various sections which would each be dedicated to a specific field – archaeology, sculpting, anthropology and history as well as open air theatres for folklore and workshops.

-But unfortunately, this project never saw the light of day and Sanskar Kendra is the only museum in the original action plan that was built and today.
+But unfortunately, this project never saw the light of day and Sanskar Kendra is the only museum in the original action plan that was built.
 It stands as a lone representative of the history of Ahmedabad.
 Quite the daunting task to undertake all alone but one that the museum has done admirably.

 Image Gallery of Sanskar Kendra City Museum Ahmedabad